-What Is Business Interruption Insurance Coverage?
+What is Business Interruption Insurance?

 The general purpose of business interruption insurance is to make the insured party whole from the damaging event.
-Business interruption and expense loss must be supportable.
+Business interruption and extra expense loss must be supportable.
 In other words, you need to document it to ensure it’s not speculative.